chesshacker/chesshacker.github.io/experience/rackspace.md

 primarily to move closer to family.
 What I didn't realize at the time was my family was growing...
 I was joining the Rackspace family!</p>

-Rackspace has these amazing [core values][core-values] that make work fantastic!
+Rackspace has these amazing [core values][core-values] that make work fantastic.
 At Rackspace, employees are known as *Rackers,* and treating Rackers like *friends and family* is one my favorite core values.
 My teammates and the other Rackers I have worked with really do live this value well, and it makes going to